Support for Neuroscience Breakthroughs

 Brett Gordon

-With 20+ years of industry experience, Mr. Gordon has seen just about everything in clinical development.
+With 25+ years of industry experience, Mr. Gordon has seen just about everything in clinical development.
 He can balance big-picture thinking with project level precision, which he combines with his knack for building strong relationships.
-Mr. Gordon has managed trials from first-in-man, single-center Phase 1 trials to sprawling 100+ site Phase 3 trials, both domestic and global.
+Through operational strategy and executive level oversight, Mr. Gordon supports teams to ensure high-quality and timely program delivery.
 While he has background in CNS and pain trials, ADHD is where he has really left his mark, providing oversight of trial programs for at least 5 compounds.
 Mr. Gordon understands that clinical research can get complicated—but he makes it feel doable.